A heart disease dietitian is a trusted nutrition expert, specializing in cardiac nutrition.

 Incorporate omega-3s as part of an overall healthy eating pattern by trying.

 - Omega-6s are found in safflower oil, sunflower oil, corn oil, non-hydrogenated margarine, almonds, pecans, and sunflower seeds.

 - Having too much omega 6s may reduce HDL-C or what we call “good cholesterol”.
 Therefore, omega-6s should be had in moderate amounts.
 We call HDL-C “good cholesterol” because it takes up the cholesterol in your blood and transports it to your liver, where it will be removed from your system, and because having higher levels of HDL-C can diminish heart disease risk.

-All in all, a dietary pattern emphasizing nutritious, whole foods like vegetables, fruits, whole grains, nuts, legumes, fish, poultry, lean meats, and low-fat dairy over highly processed foods like hot dogs, burgers, cookies, cakes, and chips can help us in consuming less saturated fat and more of the healthy fats.
+All in all, a dietary pattern emphasizing nutritious, whole foods like vegetables, fruits, whole grains, nuts, legumes, fish, poultry, lean meats.
+As well as reduce highly processed foods like hot dogs, cookies, cakes, and chips to help us to consume less saturated fat and more of the healthy fats.

 Picking 2 to 3 goals to work on is a good place to start when making lifestyle changes.
 When setting goals for yourself, try to make them S.M.A.R.T – meaning goals that are specific, measurable, attainable, and realistic and that have a time frame.